Mohammad Nawaz (cricketer): Early life and family

 Nawaz was born in Rawalpindi, Punjab to a Pashtun family, belonging to Akbarpura, a village in Nowshera district of Khyber Pakhtunkhwa.
 He received his early education from the F.G.
 Boys School in Rawalpindi.
 He is fluent in English, Urdu, Pashto and Punjabi.

 In 2018, he married Izdihaar, a South African diagnostic radiographer of Saudi Arabian descent.

 Domestic and T20 franchise career

-Nawaz has played domestic cricket for several regional and departmental sides in Pakistan, including Rawalpindi, National Bank of Pakistan, Northern and Baluchistan.
+Nawaz has played domestic cricket for several regional and departmental teams in Pakistan, including Rawalpindi, National Bank of Pakistan, Northern and Baluchistan.
 In April 2018 he was named vice-captain of Baluchistan's squad for the 2018 Pakistan Cup and finished the tournament as Baluchistan's leading wicket-taker (nine wickets in four matches).

 In March 2019 he was named in the Federal Areas squad for the 2019 Pakistan Cup.
 In January 2021, Nawaz was appointed captain of Northern for the 2020–21 Pakistan Cup.